riverdaleGithub/intro_python_23/project2/readme.md

 ## 🔭 1: Learn 🔭

 First, create a new project called trivia_game.
-Next, research the .lower(), .strip(), and .find() to help you learn how to control the text input. 🛠️ Have an example of each in your game.
+Next, research and try to use the .lower(), .strip(), and .find() to help you learn how to control text input. 🛠️ Have an example of each in your script.
+Make sure you know Methods and Arguments.
+This is a huge part of the course.
 <details>

    <summary>The Actual Lesson</summary>
-<details><summary>What is a Method vs. Argument?</summary>
+<details><summary> Methods & Arguments </summary>

 <details>
    <summary> 🛠️ Method 🛠️ </summary>